MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 * If your organization is using Azure Private Link in Fabric, modern usage metrics reports will contain partial data (only Report Open events).
 A current limitation when transferring client information over private links prevents Fabric from capturing Report Page Views and performance data over private links.
 If your organization had enabled the **Azure Private Link** and **Block Public Internet Access** tenant settings in Fabric, the refresh for the dataset fails and the usage metrics report doesn't show any data.

-### Event house
+### Eventhouse

-Event house supports Private Link, allowing secure data ingestion and querying from your Azure Virtual Network via a private link.
+Eventhouse supports Private Link, allowing secure data ingestion and querying from your Azure Virtual Network via a private link.
 You can ingest data from various sources, including Azure Storage accounts, local files, and Dataflow Gen2.
 Streaming ingestion ensures immediate data availability.
-Additionally, you can utilize KQL queries or Spark to access data within an event house.
+Additionally, you can utilize KQL queries or Spark to access data within an Eventhouse.

 Limitations:

 * Ingesting data from OneLake isn't supported.
-* Creating a shortcut to an event house isn't possible.
+* Creating a shortcut to an Eventhouse isn't possible.
-* Connecting to an event house in a data pipeline isn't possible.
+* Connecting to an Eventhouse in a data pipeline isn't possible.
 * Ingesting data using queued ingestion isn't supported.
 * Data connectors relying on queued ingestion aren't supported.
-* Querying an event house using T-SQL isn't possible.
+* Querying an Eventhouse using T-SQL isn't possible.

 ### Healthcare data solutions (preview)